Vardan Mamikonian: Family

-Vardan Mamikonian was the father of Vardeni Mamikonian, known Shushanik, born around 439 AD.
+Vardan Mamikonian was the father of Vardeni Mamikonian, known as Shushanik, born around 439 AD.
 Shushanik married Varsken, a prominent Mihranid feudal lord (pitiakhsh).
 When Varsken took a pro-Persian position renouncing Christianity and adopting Zoroastrianism, he tried to force his wife Shushanik to convert as well, but she refused vehemently to submit and abandon her Christian faith, so she was put to death in AD 475 on her husband's orders.
-Shushanik has been canonized by the Georgian Orthodox and Apostolic Church and is venerated by the Armenian Apostolic Church.
+Shushanik has been canonized by the Eastern Orthodox Church and is venerated by the Armenian Apostolic Church.
 Known as Saint Shushanik, her feast day is celebrated on October 17.

 Legacy

-Consecration as saint
+Veneration

-After his death, Vardan Mamikonian was consecrated as a saint of the Armenian Apostolic Church.
-He is also revered by the Armenian Catholic Church as a saint of the church and by Armenian Evangelical Church.
+Vardan Mamikonian is as a saint of the Armenian Apostolic Church.
+He is also revered by the Armenian Catholic Church and Armenian Evangelical Church.

 His commemoration day in the official Armenian Church calendar is usually in the month of February and on very rare occasions may fall in the first week of March.
-The actual feast day of Saint Vardan is a moving day, as it is on the last Thursday before Great Lent.
-Major Christian Armenian churches are named after Saint Vardan, including the St. Vartan Cathedral in New York City.
-There is also a St. Vartan Park right by the cathedral.
+The actual feast day of Saint Vardan is a moveable feast, as it is on the last Thursday before Great Lent.
+Armenian churches named after him include the St. Vartan Cathedral of the Armenian Apostolic Church in New York City and the St. Vartan Armenian Catholic Church in Bloomfield Hills, Michigan.
+There is also a St. Vartan Park near the cathedral.
+A segment of the Berlin Turnpike in Wethersfield, Connecticut is signed as the "Vartan Mamigonian Memorial Highway."